printers-for-people/catboat/docs/Debugging.md

 # Debugging

-This document describes some of the Klipper debugging tools.
+This document describes some of the Kalico debugging tools.

 ## Running the regression tests

-The main Klipper GitHub repository uses "github actions" to run a series of regression tests.
+The main Kalico GitHub repository uses "github actions" to run a series of regression tests.
 It can be useful to run some of these tests locally.